chimikoo/chimikoo/README.md

 # Hi there! 👋

-I'm a 36-year-old web development student currently studying at DCI.
+I'm a 37-year-old web development student currently studying at DCI.
 I'm a fun and easy-going guy with a passion for coding and learning new technologies.
 Here's a glimpse of what I'm currently working on:

 ## Skills and Technologies

 - **HTML**: 🌐
 - **CSS**: 💅
-- **JavaScript**: :atom_symbol:
+- **JavaScript**: ⚛️
 - **React**: ⚛️
+- **React Native**: ⚛️
 - **Node.js**: 🚀

 ## About Me